btweinstein/btweinstein.github.io/data_analysis.md

 3. Determines the average mean squared displacement from the linear regression over the window.
 4. Loop over all possible windows and apply steps 1-3.

-This is basically a form of "Detrended Fluctuation Analysis.
+This is basically a form of "Detrended Fluctuation Analysis."
 See the linked [IPython Notebook](https://github.com/Range-Expansions/expansion_powerlaw_fit/blob/master/doc/powerlaw_fit_example_for_website.ipynb) for an example of how I used the package to extract the superdiffusive behavior of a random walker in one dimension.
 Below, I show an image of a superdiffusive random walk and a quantification of how it fluctuated vs. window length using my cython package.
-I used this package to study how the domain walls separating the different colors in my range expansion experiments fluctuated.
+In practice, I used this package to study how the domain walls separating the different colors in my range expansion experiments fluctuated as the colony grew.

  <p align="center">
 <img src="../images/resized/random_walk_example.png" width="350">